theshajha/theshajha/README.md

 ## Hello, I’m Shashank! 👋🏻

 I design, code, and market the products I build.
 Semi-Nomad.
 Love meeting people from different walks of life.
 Early 20s ambition was to build a billion dollar company.
-Today, I want to build a life that allows me to work on anything I want, anywhere, and with people I enjoy working alongside.
+Today, I am building a life that allows me to work on anything I enjoy, from anywhere I want, and with people I enjoy working alongside.

 Career wise: I started my first startup in college and scaled it up to $50K.
 7+ years of experience as a full-stack